 3. 3.
 Post-training (SFT/RL)

-4. Advanced practice: Compare the four ways an Agent learns from experience
+4. Advanced practice: Comparing the four ways Agents learn from experience

 12. Summary and review